NKU’s Academic Advising Philosophy

 Full-time faculty: James Catchen, Wanda Crawford, Robin Theobald, Jered Wasburn-Moses, Zach Wells, Diane Williams, Natalie Williams

 Learning PLUS provides a variety of services to support students’ academic achievement.
 The tutoring programs assist students with specific classes and general skills required for academic success.
 Learning PLUS tutoring programs include PLUS Tutoring, PLUS Online, the Writing Center, Writing Center Online, Success PLUS, and Supplemental Instruction.
-Learning PLUS also offers RDG 110: Critical Reading, coordinates the School-Based Scholars program, oversees learning contracts, and provides Navigate support to faculty and staff.
+Learning PLUS also offers RDG 110: Critical Reading, coordinates the School-Based Scholars program, supports creation and review of pathways and articulation agreements, oversees learning contracts, and provides Navigate support to faculty and staff.

 PLUS Tutoring provides FREE assistance and support for students who want or need to better understand the course content and concepts of specific 100-, 200-, and some higher-level courses.
 To learn more about the service and how to schedule an appointment, students should visit the website (https://inside.nku.edu/plus/tutoring/plus_tutor.html).